-Customer complaints result from you, your product, your staff, or your service falling short of expectations.
-As difficult and uncomfortable as they are, customer complaints are a part of doing business, and they must be dealt with properly.
+It's tough to hear, but customer complaints result from you, your product, your staff, or your service falling short of expectations.
+As difficult and uncomfortable as they are, handling customer complaints is an important part of doing business, and they must be dealt with properly.

-In a world dominated by word-of-mouth marketing and the need for positive customer experiences, you need to equip your business with a process for sourcing, hearing, responding to, and fixing customer complaints.
+At a time where the success of your business rests on word-of-mouth marketing and the need for positive customer experiences, you need to equip yourself and your team with a process for sourcing, hearing, responding to, and fixing customer complaints.

-In this post, we'll provide you with a step-by-step process for responding to customer reviews, in addition to tips for gathering feedback from customers and fixing issues that lead to complaints.
+In this post, we'll provide a step-by-step process for responding to customer reviews and complaints, tips for gathering feedback from customers, and best practices on addressing the issues head-on.

-HubSpot's free Review Response Templates will help you develop your strategy for responding to online customer complaints in a sincere, consistent, and uniform way.
+HubSpot's free Review Response Templates will help you develop your strategy for responding to online customer complaints in a sincere and consistent way.
 Click here to access the prompts for free.

 How to Respond to Customer Complaints

-Customer complaints can come in through different mediums, have different levels of frustration, and require different solutions to make up for the issue.
+Customer complaints can come through different mediums like Google Reviews, a phone call, or even a handwritten letter.
+Each one will communicate different levels of frustration and require unique solutions to resolve the issue.
 That said, building out and relying on a roadmap for responding to these complaints is a necessary starting point.
-From there, you should customize this approach for each interaction.
+From there, you should customize this approach for each customer interaction.

 1. Listen to or read the customer's complaint.

-It's easy to become defensive or to write off the complaint, but keep in mind the numbers -- if one customer is coming to you with this complaint, 26 others are keeping quiet about the same one.
+It's easy to become defensive or to write off the complaint, but keep in mind that complaints rarely exist in a vacuum — if one customer is coming to you with this complaint, several others are keeping quiet about the same one.

-A customer's complaint should always be treated as legitimate, as many others may be feeling the same way.
-So, give your full attention and empathy to the customer's story.
+A customer's complaint should always be treated as legitimate, so give their story your full attention and empathy.

 2. Take a moment to process the criticism.

 Some feedback can hit hard.
-It's not easy acknowledging you let a customer down, but getting to the root of the problem is an essential step to properly handling a complaint.
+It's not easy to acknowledge that you let a customer down, but getting to the root of the problem is an essential step to properly handling their complaint.

 3. Determine what action you'll take to address the problem.